 Indoor positioning systems are becoming popular nowadays.
 Indeed, there is plenty of opportunities for real-time user navigation in GPS-denied environments.
 An interesting use cases are as follows: Fig. 1.
 Indoor navigation use cases There are several options for hardware (see It-Jim blog post).
 We have developed the positioning algorithm based on cheap Bluetooth beacons and built-in IMU sensors on a mobile device.

-Development of indoor navigation services and algorithms is becoming a popular trend in IT-industry in recent years.
-Some of the modern buildings, like airports, shopping malls, warehouses have grown enough (Fig.1) to feel a need for their own navigation tools for customers.
+The development of indoor navigation services and algorithms is becoming a popular trend in the IT industry in recent years.
+Some of the modern buildings, like airports, shopping malls, and warehouses have grown enough (Fig.1) to feel a need for their own navigation tools for customers.
 Closed environment conditions exclude the usage of common satellite-based navigation systems like GPS or GLONASS, so nowadays some alternative information sources of user localization appear at the scene.
 Fig.1.